SB01 Manual Superlative™

 Tip: Writing to a save location will overwrite any existing stored sequence.

-Select Active Bank
+Selecting Active Bank

 • Hold the BANK SELECT button and press WRITE A or WRITE B to select bank A or B for sequence recall.